eahrold/OSX_Server_Notes/Puppet/Dashboard_2.0_and_OS_X.md

 IMPORTANT: (as of this writing)must also add "host: localhost"  to the puppet-dashboard config/database.yaml

 then follow the dashboard instructions
+download puppet-dashboard form sodabrew and install in /usr/local/www/ (or per your environment)
 ```
+cd /usr/local/www/puppet-dashboard/

 gem install bundler
 bundle install --path vendor/bundle
 echo "secret_token: '$(bundle exec rake secret)'"